Why US central bank commentary moves currency markets

 The most recent US inflation data, released on June 25, seemed to confirm the Fed’s view.
 Personal Consumption Expenditure, a key inflation gauge, came in lower than forecast and consumer spending was steady.4

 Contender number two is US employment data.
 Job ads have been growing at a rapid clip, but worker shortages have had many questioning whether wages will need to go up to entice people back into the workforce.
 The official US unemployment rate is 5.8% (based on May figures), or some 9.3 million workers5 but that leaves some 7 million jobs that existed pre-pandemic to still come back6 and the Fed seems happy to keep policy accommodative until it sees that slack taken up.

-If the rate of hiring picks up, or if wages data such as the Employment Cost Index, expected in July, shows a larger than expected gain, then the Fed may need to change its policy sooner, whether that be by tapering its bond buying, or signalling rate rises.
+If the rate of hiring picks up, or if wages data such as the Employment Cost Index, expected in July, shows a larger than expected gain, then the Fed may need to change its policy sooner, whether that be by tapering its bond buying, or signaling rate rises.

 The final indicator is not based on a data point but instead on a reading of what the Fed says next.
 Everyone is trying to read the tea leaves of Fed commentary, and each remark is pored over and traded on.

 “Now markets will be more sensitive to any data confirming this narrative shift,” says Schinkel.